Administrative Policies for Graduate Medical Education

 Approved by the GMEC: 7/25/05

 Step 1 - Complete the New Program Request Form and the Funding Documentation Form.
-Submit both forms to the Institutional Housestaff Coordinator for review by the Enrollment Committee.
+Submit both forms to the GME office for review by the Enrollment Committee.
 All forms must be submitted 2 weeks prior to the scheduled committee meeting in order to be considered for review.
 Please contact the GME office for the date of the next Enrollment Committee meeting.

 Step 2 - The UCLA Enrollment Committee reviews the overall rationale and financing/resources of the request.
 If approved by the committee, the request and supporting documentation is presented at the following GMEC meeting.